 To add a study, choose the Add New Study option from the top toolbar.
-You will need to pick from four possible types of studies, and may need to specify if the study is for credit or payment.
-Please choose these options carefully as you are not able to change them later.
+You will have the option to pick from four possible types of studies.
+You may need to specify if the study is for credit or payment.
+Please choose these options carefully as you will not be able to change them later.

-After you choose the study type, you'll see a form asking for more information.
+After you choose the study type, you will see a form asking for more information.
 You will need to fill out a number of fields, which are explained in the following table.
-Some of the fields listed below may not appear, depending on how your system is configured and the type of study you selected.
+Some of the fields listed below may not appear depending on how your system is configured, and the type of study you selected.
 All fields in the Basic Study Information section must be filled out unless otherwise noted.